Final Thoughts on the Year

 Marshall is a bit of a conundrum.
 He definitely has his strengths.
 His greatest strength, to me, is why he became the unquestioned starter last year.
 There is ‘absolutely nobody’, that runs the zone read better than him.
 Not just on the team, not just in the SEC, but in the country.
 Not only is he quick, elusive, and deceptive, his ‘understanding’ of that play is what makes him so great at it.
 Marshall knows how to make the quick read better than anybody.
 He knows when to give it up, when to keep it, and most importantly he understands how that play affects team defenses throughout the course of the game, and is constantly changing his decision-making process based on what he sees on the field.
 That is a rare gift indeed, and it is why Auburn had one of the most prolific offenses in the history of college football, all the while spending most of the year running about 5 plays.
 It is why everybody on the entire field can know that the zone read is coming, but nobody can stop it.
 Nick Marshall is the prime key to that.
 He is the reason Auburn’s rush attack was so unstoppable.

 But…..Marshall is not without weakness.
 As good as he is at the zone read, this year he never developed into a good passer.
 Honestly, he never really developed into a decent passer.
-I read a column earlier about how Marshall returning next year has been largely ignored by the media and the writer was wondering why.
+I read a column earlier about how Marshall returning next year has been largely ignored by the media and the r was wondering why.
 The reason is that Marshall, despite his talents running the ball, is not seen as a threat throwing the ball, and for good reason.
 Plain and simple, he just isn’t very good at it.
 Oh, he made some good throws, don’t get me wrong, but at the end of the day teams never really believed that Marshall could beat them with his arm, and they were probably right.
 Of course, even completely selling out to the run, teams still couldn’t stop Auburn’s rushing attack, so it was never really necessary for Marshall to win a game with his arm, with the exception of the last drive of the Mississippi State game, and the last drive of the Georgia game.